Mortgages for seniors on Social Security in 2023

 If any of the above applies to you, it might be worth it to consider financing a home in retirement.

-Finding the best mortgages for seniors on social security
+Finding home loans for seniors on social security

 Prior to choosing a lender, make sure to ask a few screening questions.
-In addition to getting the lowest mortgage rates, you’ll want to know how the lender qualifies retirement income, as well as how they calculate qualifying income from assets.
+In addition to getting the lowest mortgage rates, you’ll want to know how the lender qualifies retirement income and calculates qualifying income from assets.

 A few questions asked upfront can help you find an experienced lender to process your application and get you the best deal.